Frightful Four: Marvel Adventures

-In an unidentified alternate universe visited by the Earth-20051 Human Torch in Marvel Adventures Fantastic Four #25, the Frightful Four consists of Mr. Devious (Reed Richards), the Unstoppable Woman (Susan Storm), Monsterman (Ben Grimm), and the Human Pyre (Johnny Storm).
-Blaming non-existent enemies for the accident that transformed them, the paranoid villains attempted to take revenge on the entire world.
-They are opposed by the Iron Man-like hero Doc Iron, secretly mild-mannered research scientist Victor von Doom.
+An alternate universe iteration of the Frightful Four appear in Marvel Adventures Fantastic Four #25, consisting of Reed Richards / Mr. Devious, Susan Storm / the Unstoppable Woman, Ben Grimm / Monsterman, and Johnny Storm / the Human Pyre.
+This version of the group are evil, paranoid variants of the Fantastic Four who blame non-existent enemies for the accident that transformed them, seek revenge on the world, and are opposed by Victor von Doom / Doc Iron.